Tyap: Classification and dialects

-even within dialect clusters, a period of up to 2,000 years was needed to create clearly identifiable dialect separation and that it is thus a slow process of steady population growth and expansion and cultural differentiation over thousands of years.
+even within dialect clusters, a period of up to 2,000 years was needed to create clearly identifiable dialect separation, and it is thus a slow process of steady population growth and expansion and cultural differentiation over thousands of years.

 He thereafter summarized that the implication for Tyap is that it has taken thousands of years to separate, in the same general geographical location from its about six most closely related dialects and stated that as a sub-unit, they required probably more thousands of years earlier to separate from other members of the "Kataf group" like Gyong, Hyam, Duya and Ashe (Koro) who are little intelligible to them.
-The stability of language and other culture traits in this region of Nigeria has been recognized.
+The stability of language and other cultural traits in this region of Nigeria has been recognized.

 Dialects

 Tyap has a number of dialects, including: